william-galvin/most-active-cookie/README.md

 | ...              | ...  |
 Here, `cookie` is an arbitrary string and `timestamp` is in the [UTC format](https://en.wikipedia.org/wiki/ISO_8601).

-The `date` parameter for the `-d` flag should be in the form yyyy/mm/dd.
+The `date` parameter for the `-d` flag should be in the form yyyy-mm-dd.

 The program will output to stdout the most commom cookie(s) for the specified date.